oauthstuff/draft-oauth-rar/main.md

 In order to enable the RS to enforce the authorization details as approved in the authorization process, the AS MUST make this data available to the RS.

-In case of a JWT [@!RFC7519], the AS is RECOMMENDED to add the `authorization_details` object, filtered to the specific audience, as top-level claim.
+If the access token is a JWT [@!RFC7519], the AS is RECOMMENDED to add the `authorization_details` object, filtered to the specific audience, as top-level claim.

-The AS will typically also add further claims to the JWT the RS requires for request processing, e.g. user id, roles and transaction specific data.
+The AS will typically also add further claims to the JWT the RS requires for request processing, e.g., user id, roles, and transaction specific data.
 What claims the particular RS requires is defined by the RS-specific policy with the AS.

-The following shows an example JWT for the payment initation example above:
+The following shows the contents of an example JWT for the payment initation example above:

 ```JSON
 {